 This booklet has been prepared to give you information about the electoral process.
-It will help you perform your duties as a scrutineer, but New Brunswick's Elections Act, the regulations associated with it, and the Chief Electoral Officer's Directives posted online at www.electionsnb.ca are the official references on electoral procedures.
+It will help you perform your duties as a scrutineer, but New Brunswick's Municipal Elections Act, Education Act, and Regional Health Authorities Act, and the regulations associated with them, and the Municipal Electoral Officer's Directives posted online at www.electionsnb.ca are the official references on electoral procedures.

 While the term "candidate representative" and "scrutineer" mean the same thing, this booklet will use scrutineer.
-A scrutineer means a person appointed in writing to represent a recognized party or an independent candidate at a polling station.
-Scrutineers are not paid by the province, but may receive compensation from their political party or independent candidate.
+A scrutineer means a person appointed in writing to represent a candidate at a polling station.
+Scrutineers are not paid by the province, but may receive compensation from their candidate.

-You will be the representative of a political party or an independent candidate at a polling station at either the advance polls or on Election Day.
+You will be the representative of a candidate at a polling station at either the advance polls or on Election Day.
+In some cases, scrutineers may be appointed by the Municipal Returning Officer when a plebiscite is being conducted.